Code-Institute-Submissions/NScotty-project1/README.md

 # Ikshana

+My project is my first foray into programming after 20 years.
+Things have really changed but I am enjoying the learning and the challenges in my goal to become a software developer.

 This project is based on a life coaching service named Ikshana.
 Ikshana meaning: *sight, care and superintendence but also refers to eye, sight, seeing, viewing, aspect, caring for, looking after, regarding.*

  This life coaching service offers support and guidance in reaching personal and professional goals in particular for individuals who find themselves in a situation where a loved one is afflicted with a disability.
 The serrvice provides guidance, empathy, accountability and support in providing clarity and focus and achieviving goals to individuals engaging with the service.

+ You can find a link to the live website [here](https://nscotty.github.io/project1/).

 ## Features

 ### Existing Features

 * Navigation Bar
   * Featured on all pages of the website the reposive navigation bar allows users to easily and seamlessly navigatte to all areas of the site.
    * Allows users to move from one page to another without having to use the back browser button